jscottpilgrim/julia_visualizer/README.md

 - Reopen the visualizer and it should now visualize sound playing on your device
 - (Default device can be set back to microphone by going to the same tab, right clicking Microphone, and selecting Set as Default)

-For Ubuntu:
-- open PulseAudio
-- Choose "Recording" tab
-- (this tab may show "No devices currently recording".
-In that case, open the visualizer)
-- Set the default recording device of your system or the visualizer program to "Monitor of " followed by your audio device.
-Usually "Monitor of Built-In Audio Analog Stereo"

 ## Settings

 Fullscreen toggle will set whether the visualizer opens in fullscreen mode.